lf-lang/lf-lang.github.io/packages/documentation/copy/en/developer/Running Benchmarks.md

 For C and C++ programs, we cannot run a precompiled program as it is the case for Akka, but we need to compile the benchmark first.
 The benchmark handler automatically performs the build in a temporary directory, so that it doesn't interfere with the source tree.
 First, it copies all files listed under `copy_sources` to the temporary directory.
 If the specified source path is a directory, the whole directory is copied recursively.
 The `lf_file` configuration file specifies the file to be compiled with `lfc`. `binary` indicates the name of the binary file resulting from the compilation process.

 For some benchmarks, not all parameters can be applied at runtime.
 In such cases, the `gen_args` configuration key can be used to provide additional arguments that should be passed to cog. cog then applies the parameters to the source file (assuming that the source LF file uses cog directives to generate code according to the configuration).
-Similiarly `run_args` specifies any additional arguments that should be passed to the binary when running the benchmark.
+Similarly `run_args` specifies any additional arguments that should be passed to the binary when running the benchmark.
 In the case of the C++ configuration for the Ping Pong benchmark, the number of pings is a runtime parameter and specified with `--count`.
-Since this particular benchmark does not have any paremeter that need to be set during generation, `gen_args` is set to `null`.
+Since this particular benchmark does not have any parameter that need to be set during generation, `gen_args` is set to `null`.

 Finally, we have the C part of the target configuration.